Jedop/Physics-Informed-Neural-Network-Solver/README.md

 # Physics-Informed Neural Networks for Quantum Systems

 This project is an implementation of Physics-Informed Neural Networks (PINNs) in PyTorch to solve the time-independent Schrödinger equation for quantum mechanical systems.
-Unlike traditional neural networks(like Finite Difference or Finite Element), a PINN's loss function is augmented with a term that enforces the validity of the underlying physical laws (in this case, the Schrödinger equation), allowing it to solve complex differential equations.
+Unlike traditional neural networks (like Finite Difference or Finite Element), a PINN's loss function is augmented with a term that enforces the validity of the underlying physical laws (in this case, the Schrödinger equation), allowing it to solve complex differential equations.
 In this project, the concept is taken further, and only Physical laws are used.

 ## Key Features

--   **3D Cartesian Solver:**: Successfully solves the Hydrogen atom without reducing it to a 1D radial problem, capturing angular dependencies and symmetries.
+-   **3D Cartesian Solver:** Successfully solves the Hydrogen atom without reducing it to a 1D radial problem, capturing angular dependencies and symmetries.
 -   **Versatile PINN Application:** The core PINN architecture and physics-informed loss function were successfully adapted to solve for the eigenstates in multiple distinct quantum systems (Infinite Square Well and Harmonic Oscillator).
 -   **Trainable Energy Levels:** The model treats the energy `E` as a trainable parameter, allowing it to discover the quantized energy eigenvalues of a system.
 -   **High-Accuracy Solutions:** Achieves **< 0.2% error** for the ground and excited state wavefunctions and energy eigenvalues for implemented systems.
 For the ground state energy level of the infinite square well, it achieves a remarkable 2.4 x $10^{-7}$% error.